Oops and Daisies

 The fact that you’re wondering if you’re a good mom?
 It means you’re doing just fine.
 You’re trying.
 You’re there.
 You’re present.
 Even if you need to take a break from the whole parenting thing, which I 110% advocate for?
 You’re still a good mom.

 Still, how do we solve this mom burnout crisis?
 Is it even possible in the society we live in?
 I vote we first look at the problem itself: the way motherhood pulls us in every direction.
-We need a village, but the village itself needs to be a supportive and empowering one.
+We need a village, but the village itself needs to be supportive and empowering.
 We need to take breaks, but we can’t be so hard on ourselves when we do.
 And we need to know that we’re not alone in how we’re feeling.
 Is this solution perfect?
 Heck no, but I do feel like it’s a step in the right direction.

 What do you do when you’re feeling mom burnout?
 I’d love to hear from you in the comments below.